specsolutions/specsync-plugins/README.md

 # Sample SpecSync for AzureDevOps plugins

-_Note: Plugins are supported in SpecSync v3.1 or later_
+_Note: The `main` branch contains sample plugins for SpecSync v3.3.
+In order to find samples for SpecSync v3.2, please use the branch `specsync-v3.2`._

-In the project that would like to use the plugin, the plugin assembly path (and optionally plugin parameters) have to be configured in `specsync.josn`.
+In the project that would like to use the plugin, the plugin assembly path (and optionally plugin parameters) have to be configured in `specsync.json`.
 These can also be specified in parent config files as well.

 ```
   "toolSettings": {